pmcvtm/presentations/slides/min-maxing-minimal-apis/readme.md

 - configured per-endpoint:
 <!-- .element: style="padding-bottom: 1em" -->

-1. Add descriptive metadata for request/responses
+1. add descriptive metadata for request/responses
-2. Add descriptive metadata for Swagger docs
+2. add descriptive metadata for Swagger docs
-3. _(Set up Swagger at startup)_
+3. _(set up Swagger at startup)_

 Note: This will get us all our nice possible response codes and descriptions listed out in our docs, and any schema-linking for matching types... a big help for our consumers writing their apps